 Sea fishing is very good at Whitby and Scarborough, approximately half an hour’s drive away.
 Both offer excellent fishing days whether you choose to fish over the wrecks or over the rough rocks at sea.
 There are some good cod, haddock, ling, mackerel, whiting, plaice and flounders.
 On land, there is some excellent rock fishing from the shore all year round.
 Ask at the local fishing shops for advice on the best areas to fish and the areas that have been catching recently.
 Staff will be more than willing to help you, particularly if you buy your bait from them.

 Here, in the heart of the country, mainly coarse fishing takes place in the many rivers, lakes and ponds.
 There are a number of coarse fisheries, all within 20 minutes’ drive of Sherwood Forest, including Clumber Park Fishery, Sherwood Fishery and A1 Pits, a well-known carp fishery.
 This has a number of lakes to choose from which you can fish on a daily basis.
 You can also fish for several days and nights, but book in advance for this.

 And of course, the River Trent.
 Renowned for its fishing all around the country, this river has everything: chub, barbell, bream, pike; you name it!
 You will require a fishing licence and can only fish the river at certain times of the year so check beforehand.
-However, as a rule, the closed season is from the end of February to the 16 June.

 Close to the Forest of Dean is the River Wye, probably the best barbell river in the country.
 The river also has large pike and salmon, the salmon mainly running around the springtime.
 You can rod and line fish or fly fish.